An inside look at the reported doom and gloom of retail real estate

 According to financial firm PiperJaffray, Amazon has a warehouse or delivery station within 20 miles of 44% of the US population.
 That sort of precedence poses a challenge for any online retailer looking to compete.
 “There’s a real cost of shipping and the online retailer has to absorb it because of the competition,” Hohmann says.

 And then there are costs of return as well.
-If you don’t like the product that arrived at your door and decide to send it back, online retailers often eat this expense.
+If you don’t like the product that arrived at your door and decides to send it back, online retailers often eat this expense.
 “Online returns average about 30%,” Hohmann says.
 “That’s a significant cost that online retailers, again, because of Amazon, they cannot charge back to their customers.
 That’s a cost that has to be absorbed.”

 The advantage of physical stores is that the customer must travel to it to pick up their product.
 There is no cost to deliver or return.
 Another advantage is that it serves as a powerful marketing force that attracts customers in high-traffic areas.